jzcpinfinity/Falling-Cards/README.md

 julia> make_fig5d()               # bifurcation divergence
 ```

-Fig. 5(d): couldn't get this one to work.
+Fig. 5(d) does not currently work.
 The figure graphs how long the card lingers near the edge-on fixed point before tipping into flutter/tumble, which should blow up as I* → I*_c.
 Instead it plateaus

-My guess: I'm only measuring escape from the first fixed point, whose escape rate barely depends on I*.
-The divergence probably comes from how closely the trajectory passes the second fixed point, which I've not implemented.
+I'm pretty sure this is because I'm only measuring escape from the first fixed point, whose escape rate barely depends on I*.
+The divergence comes from how closely the trajectory passes the second fixed point, which I've not yet implemented.